ericmanlol/dotfiles-old/README.md

 Note: For powerline/airline please be aware you will have to either patch your fonts or use one of the patched fonts.
 I've switched from dina back to terminus; which is fine by me as I've realized dina is xft/AA.

+Double Note: I did include a build script for the flags I run when compiling from source. :)

 zsh
 ---